 Brunei: Country and Foreign Investment

-The Islamic Sultanate of Brunei Darussalam lies on the north-western coast of the island of Borneo bordering the South China Sea and Malaysia, with a total land area of 5,769 square kilometers.
+Brunei lies on the north coast of the island of Borneo and is bound by the South China Sea and insular Malaysia.
+The total land area is of 5,769 square kilometres.
 Brunei is close to vital sea lanes running through the South China Sea linking the Indian and Pacific Oceans.